 2009 – today

 In 2009, the company got a logo that is still relevant today.
-It is similar in structure to the previous one, but it uses a different font: the word “FREDERATOR” is written in bold black capital letters.
+It is similar in structure to the previous one but uses a different font: the word “FREDERATOR” is written in bold black capital letters.
 It is noteworthy that the first “E” looks like a lowercase, and the second – looks like an uppercase, although they are the same size.

 Because the brand has received a new name – Frederator Studios – the lower term is no longer “INCORPORATED” but “STUDIOS.”
-There are four-pointed stars to the right and left: 11 on each side.
+There are four-pointed stars to the right and left, 11 on each side.
 They are white on the inside and outlined in black on the outside.

 2010 – today